-We understand that going through a relationship breakdown can be a very difficult time.
+We understand that going through a relationship breakdown or other family law issues can be a very difficult time.
 You can be confident knowing that our family law team will find the best possible outcome for you.

 For more information about how we can assist you, or arrange a confidential discussion, please visit our contact page to submit an enquiry or reach out to your preferred office directly.
 We have offices in Perth, Joondalup, Mandurah, Bunbury and Albany.
 We have experience representing and advising clients throughout all of Western Australia.